First published by Grant Rayner on 22 Dec 2021

 Overwatch guides the intruder and watches their back during the intrusion.
 You could think of overwatch as part lookout, part field medic, and part getaway driver.
 It’s an important role.

-In this article, I’ll discuss when to use overwatch, how to position overwatch, and how to communicate with overwatch during an intrusion.
+In this essay, I’ll discuss when to use overwatch, how to position overwatch, and how to communicate with overwatch during an intrusion.
 I’ll also touch on using remote cameras and drones.